dalong0514/readnotes/20200201读书笔记/2020142Test-Driven-JavaScript-DevelopmentR00.md

 As we can see, the test passed.
 Class clicked was assigned to button and output of assertion was true.
 This is how a click event can be generated.
 Similarly, other events can be generated.

-#### 2.1.9.2 Assertions
+Assertions

 Assertions are the key to perform unit tests and validate expression, function, value, state of an object, and so on.
 A good testing framework has a rich setup assertions.
 YUI Test has divided assertions into categories.
 These categories are:

-1.Equity assertions: These are the simplest assertions, which have only two functions areEqual() and areNotEqual().
+1 Equity assertions: These are the simplest assertions, which have only two functions areEqual() and areNotEqual().
 Both of these accept three parameters—expected value, actual value, and one optional parameter—error message.
 The last parameter is used when assertion fails.
 These assertions use the double equal operator (==) to compare and determine if two values are equal:

 ```js
 Y.Assert.areEqual(2, 2); // Pass